lauragift21/giftegwuenu.dev/content/posts/useful-github-tips.md

 **Mistake 6: Making a long note for body of commit message**

 Some commit messages requires more explanation especially when the subject line is vague. adding body to the commit comes handy in cases like this.
-Always strive to limit the number of char in the body to 72 char. let your body explain what the commit is doing and why it is doing it.
+Always strive to limit the number of characters in the body to 72 characters. let your body explain what the commit is doing and why it is doing it.

 **Mistake 7: Use the body to explain what and why vs. how**